SeldonIO/seldon-core/docs/source/contents/models/parameterized-models/pandasquery.md

 :language: yaml
 ```

-Here the mul10 model will be called if the choice-is-one model suceeds and the add10 model will be called if the choice-is-two model succeeds.
+Here the mul10 model will be called if the choice-is-one model succeeds and the add10 model will be called if the choice-is-two model succeeds.

 The full notebook can be found [here](../../examples/pandasquery.md)